arne48/arl_ros_pkg/HOWTO.md

 Currently the only one actively used is the _Muscle Message_ which is used for publishing the muscle's detailed state.
 Details of this message can be found under the earlier bullet point _Muscle Message_.

 3. __Muscle Controller__
-The custom _MuscleController_ which is located in the [arl_controllers](https://github.com/arne48/arl_controllers) package is in charge of receiving muscle commands and publishing muscle states.
-Also the PID controller which is used during pressure control and the filter for the raw tension measurements are part of this controller.
+The custom _MuscleController_ which is located in the [arl_controllers](https://github.com/arne48/arl_controllers) package is in charge of publishing individual muscle states and also the PID controller which is used during pressure control and the filter for the raw tension measurements are part of this controller.

 4. __Commons__
 The [arl_commons](https://github.com/arne48/arl_commons) package contains test nodes and the launch file for starting the _diagnostic_aggregator_ for the driver.